swthemathwiz/hp-z4-front-fan-mount/README.md

 ### Hardware Pack

-An optional set of mounting hardware (primarily for testing) that connects the fan mount to the bottom of the drive cage.
+An optional set of mounting hardware (see below) that attaches the fan mount to the bottom of the drive cage.

 </td></tr></tbody></table></div>